 Tag-based split testing

-Split testing your content is a quick and easy way to make sure you’re presenting your members with the most effective, helpful material.
+Split testing your content is a quick and easy way to make sure you are presenting your members with the most effective, helpful materials.
 AccessAlly allows you to split test different content (on your AccessAlly site) and or different email sequences in your CRM.

 On demand login creation

 The on demand login creation feature for AccessAlly is a powerful tool used when you want to give immediate access to your free courses the moment a subscriber submits a CRM opt-in form.
 The on demand login feature is also indispensable when you are not storing user passwords in your CRM, since it logs the user in without revealing or storing their password.